akamai/terraform-provider-akamai/docs/data-sources/property.md

 # akamai_property

-Use the `akamai_property` data source to query and list the property ID and rule tree based on the property name.
+Use the `akamai_property` data source to query and list the identifier of property and rule tree based on the property name.

 ## Example usage

-This example returns the property ID and rule tree based on the property name and optional version argument:
+This example returns the identifier of property and rule tree based on the property name and optional version argument:

 ```hcl